 Don’t give up but don’t be scared to change strategy

 Some very lucky people out there were born with a vocation.
 They knew exactly what they wanted to do from a young age and have pursued it with enthusiasm and determination ever since.
 For the rest of us, life is a journey of peaks and troughs, of confidence and of doubt.
-One of the key aspects of career planning is knowing when, or if to give up.
-In recruitment we meet an awful lot of people who want to change careers and present CVs showing roles across of industries.
+One of the key aspects of career planning is knowing when, or if, to give up.
+In recruitment we meet an awful lot of people who want to change careers and present CVs showing roles across a range of industries.
 Unfortunately this doesn’t always go down well with clients.
 Consistency plays well in the hiring game.
 What we also find is that it’s often not the career choice that was wrong but the company that the candidate worked for.
 If you don’t enjoy your job, it’s easy to assume that it’s the work but don’t throw the baby out with the bathwater as they say!
 There are so many factors that contribute to a job being fulfilling and it’s important to analyse your priorities before handing in the towel on your existing career.

 Over the next couple of months we’re going to be providing more tips on career planning – check back for the guides soon!